SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 * Find quotes about
 	1. People dying; people chained together
 	2. How that influence marlow's view, before and after
+	3. But!
+It does not really seem to darken marlow

 **CONFLIGHT!**